 A dish that you’ll find all over the Balkans with small differences, ćevapi, or ćevapčići, is considered a national dish in Bosnia and Herzegovina.

-Ćevapi look like small sausages without a casing and are made with a mix of ground beef with different types of seasoning, that can vary depending on the region. Ćevapi are grilled and served either in a flatbread with chopped onions, tomatoes, or sour cream, or on a plate with a side of flatbread and different vegetables.
+Ćevapi look like small sausages without a casing and are made with a mix of ground beef with different types of seasoning, which can vary depending on the region. Ćevapi are grilled and served either in a flatbread with chopped onions, tomatoes, or sour cream or on a plate with a side of flatbread and different vegetables.

 Discover more Bosnia and Herzegovina foods.